Substra/substrafl/benchmark/camelyon/README.md

 - greater than `--nb-train-data-samples`, only the first `--nb-train-data-samples` will be used

-- lower than `--nb-train-data-samples`, the right number of data sample will be added to connect so `--nb-train-data-samples` will be used
+- lower than `--nb-train-data-samples`, the right number of data sample will be added to Substra so `--nb-train-data-samples` will be used